-All the projects that by nature, dimension or location may have an impact on the environment and social balance and harmony are subject to an environmental impact assessment ("EIA"), made on a case-by-case basis.
+All projects that by nature, dimension or location may have an impact on the environment and social balance and harmony are subject to an environmental impact assessment ("EIA"), made on a case-by-case basis.
 In the case of the mining industry, holders of mineral rights are required to complete and obtain approval of a mandatory EIA prior to transitioning into the mining phase.

-8.2 What provisions need to be made for the closure of mines?
+8.2 What provisions need to be made for storage of tailings and other waste products and for the closure of mines?

-The mandatory EIA mentioned in question 8.1 above must contain an abandonment plan.
+The mandatory EIA mentioned in question 8.1 above must contain, among other information, a waste management plan and an abandonment plan.
 Mining companies are also required to create legal reserves in an amount of 5% of the capital invested in the relevant project for mine closure and environmental restoration.